Stocks shrug off virus worries; ECB in focus

 In commodity markets, oil hung on to most of Wednesday's sharp price rise, its biggest one-day gain in three months.
 Brent crude futures were last 0.4% softer at $71.94 a barrel, but had gained more than 4% on Wednesday.

-Gold was steady at $1,801 an ounce and cryptocurrencies were firm after bouncing from lows when Tesla boss Elon Musk said the carmaker would likely restart accepting bitcoin payments after due diligence on its energy use.
+Gold was steady at $1,800 an ounce and cryptocurrencies were firm after bouncing from lows when Tesla boss Elon Musk said the carmaker would likely restart accepting bitcoin payments after due diligence on its energy use. read more

 Our Standards: The Thomson Reuters Trust Principles.